Two Jewish teachers

 vs Ayn Rand

-Most of this page (the blue text) comes from an article at http://www.angelfire.com/ journal2/adrianbiblestudents/jesusvsrand.html, but I believe that I have enhanced it considerably through further research and editing.
+The original part of this page (the blue text) came from a very good article at http://www.angelfire.com/ journal2/adrianbiblestudents/jesusvsrand.html, but I believe that I have enhanced it considerably through further research and editing.
 A Wikipedia article, http://en.wikipedia.org/wiki/Ayn_Rand , is also very informative.
-The purpose of this page is not to lay out all of Rand's views, but simply to show where so many of today's leading Republicans have gotten the Conservative philosophy they promote (Ayn Rand), as opposed to where most leading Democrats have gotten the Liberal philosophy they promote (Jesus of Nazareth) .
+The purpose of this page is not to lay out all of Rand's views, but simply to show where so many of today's leading Republicans have gotten the Conservative philosophy they promote (i.e. the atheisistic selfishness of Ayn Rand), as opposed to where most leading Democrats have gotten the Liberal philosophy they promote (i.e. the generosity, unselfishness and liberalism of Jesus of Nazareth).

 "Ayn Rand was one of the most influential fiction writers of the twentieth century.
 Born Alice Rosenbaum, in St. Petersburg, Russia, in 1905, she immigrated to the United States in 1926 after fleeing communist persecution.
 After making a modest living writing for the movie industry in the late 1920's and early 30's, Rand began to author fictional novels.
 She began to obtain fame when she wrote the best seller "The Fountainhead" in 1943.